 With the growing importance of customer happiness and satisfaction, measuring customer loyalty has become an integral part of the business.
 Doing loyalty checks on customers will help you to understand your customers having different perspectives about your products, services, brand, or business.
 Now the question is how to measure customer loyalty?

 The Net Promoter Score® (NPS) is a metric that gauges customer loyalty by measuring the willingness of customers to recommend a company, it's products or services to others.
 NPS ranges from -100 to 100.
 NPS measures customer loyalty based on one simple question - "How likely would you be to recommend our product/service/brand/business to a friend?".
 Herein, customers are provided with a score scale ranging from 1-10.Based on their experience or the perception they perceived will score their willingness.
 If they give you 1-6 then they are Detractors who are unhappy and dissatisfied customers.
 They are risky to your business and brand.
 Whereas, if they give you a 7-8 score, then they are Passives, who are neutral and not harmful for your business.
 Customers who give you a 9-10 score are Promoters who are happy and satisfied customers.
 They advocate your brand in the market.
+You can also use sentiment analytics to gauge the sentiments of customers based on their qualitative feedback.

 As Rome was not built in a day, similarly good things like Customer Loyalty cannot be earned in a day.
 Besides the quality of the products or services, you need to make yourself ace in delivering an exceptional customer experience to ensure maximum customer satisfaction.
 There are a series of experiences that a customer encountered throughout his/her shopping journey.
 So, a business needs to gauge customer satisfaction.

 Post interaction or post-purchase or Transactional NPS surveys help you to measure the willingness of your customers to recommend your product/service/business or brand based on the instant experience.
-This in-the-moment feedback helps you to quickly identify the inconvenience inexperience in the buying process, payment completion, billing, and more.
+This in-the-moment feedback helps you to quickly identify the inconvenience and inexperience in the buying process, payment completion, billing, and more.

 You can make your Transactional NPS more effective by making a slight change in a standard NPS Question.
 Add ‘based on your recent experience’ in your NPS Survey like: